DouglasUrner/Course-Template/slides/PITCHME.md

 * What is worth doing again?
 * What should we **not** do again?
-* How to encourage you to tinker?
+* How to encourage you to experiment / tinker?
 * How to keep class moving?
 But not leave folks behind?